android-app-sast/VulsTotal/Effectiveness  in three benchmarks.md

-# Effectiveness  in Three Benchmarks
+# Effectiveness on Three Benchmarks

 ## GHERA